Designed to help you grow your creative practice using analogue, cameraless, and expanded photographic techniques.

 Using workbooks, readings, and reflective tools

-This course is designed to support artists who may not have worked in a peer group before, and to establish shared language and expectations around sharing in a group.
+This short course is designed to support artists who may not have worked in a peer group before, and to establish shared language and expectations around sharing in a group.

 “I’ve felt encouraged to go deeper with both my thinking and my practice, and to trust myself and the process along the way.
 Seeing others in similar positions, navigating lots of ideas and time pressures, validated my experience and motivated me to give my practice more attention.